astropy/astropy/docs/development/releasing.rst

    branch's ``CHANGES.rst`` into master.

 #.
 Create a github milestone for the next bugfix version, move any remaining
    issues from the version you just released, and close the milestone.
+When releasing a major release, close the last milestone on the previous maintanance branch, too.

 Modifications for a beta/release candidate release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^